During the 2017 financial year, the Committee met on two occasions.

 The Committee is responsible to the Board for overseeing the Group’s risk management programme.
-The day-to-day responsibility for risk management, including maintaining an appropriate loss prevention and internal control framework, remains with the Executives of the Group and of each Division.
+The day-to-day responsibility for risk management, including maintaining an appropriate loss prevention and internal control framework, remains with Massmart’s Executive Committee and Divisional Executives.
 Each division has developed a risk and loss prevention process that is best suited to its culture, structure and operations.

-The Committee is also responsible for reviewing and reporting on the Group’s application of King III, and will play an integral part in aligning the Group’s governance structures and processes with requirements and principles of the King IV Report.
+The Committee is also responsible for reviewing and reporting on the Group’s application of King IV, and played an integral part in aligning the Group’s governance structures and processes with requirements and principles of the King IV.

 As part of the annual risk reporting process, the Divisions’ Risk Officers report any major risk incidents that occurred during the year.
 These incidents are defined in the Group Risk Policy as ones that: